Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Design choices.md

 A Paint project contains Experiments; Experiments contain Recordings.

 Recordings are made under specific experimental parameters such as cell type, probe, concentration.
-A unique combination of such paranmeters define a Condition.
+A unique combination of such parameters define a Condition.
 For every Condition typically multiple Replicates are made.

 On the computer a Project Root is a directory and Experiments are subdirectories.
 In a Project Root, a configuration file called 'Paint Config.json' needs to be present.
 It is generated automatically if it not already exists.
 The experiment directories as a minimum contain an 'Experiment Info.csv' file, in which the recordings are listed together with relevant metadata.